 Mario Kart Challenge

 I had planned on using a TV to play Mario Kart (Switch) at 3 AM.
 While the idea of having a bracketed tournament was already in my head, I hadn’t thought to have it on the big screen.
 I even lucked into having someone doing commentary, I could not have imagined how well it would have worked out.
 I had intended on getting a WWF style belt for the winner, but with budget constraints, it didn’t make the cut.
 Jairo holds bragging rights until the next event.

 Playing Mario Kart also served a purpose internally not everyone really caught.
 It was an effective morale booster.
 At previous jams, we saw some attrition overnight and a marked point where participants hit a wall.
 By interrupting that journey, providing an injection of fun, we were able to prevent it.
 This runs parallel to why studios often have game rooms and the like for their staff, especially during grind periods.

 As the close of the event came into sight, I have learned over time that I need to slip away.
 The simplest thing of having a shower is key.
 It makes me a little more presentable to any press that might show up.
 Of course in the case of our events, the press doesn’t.
 We always try to encourage our participants to think about taking a shower if they’ve got access to one.

-Those that do come out to the show & tell are much more valuable to me anyways.
+Those that do come out to the show & tell are much more valuable to me anyway.
 Parents, family and friends of participants coming out to see what was made.
 I always love hearing the stories and watching the face of someone’s child playing the game their parent has made for the first time.
-Parents seeing the product of their child’s hard work is also one of those rewarding things that occurs.
+Parents seeing the product of their child’s hard work is also one of those rewarding things that occur.

 Our cleanup for the event was once again less than 30 minutes.